kishore7403/Task_Tracker-Python-Tkinter/README.md

 # todo-list-Tkinter
-Simple todo-list desktop widget using TKinter
+Simple todo-list desktop widget using TKinter. install Tkinter using pip (if its not available).
-First install tkinter using pip.
 Then use the given code to create the widget.